VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/Dynamic-Views/views/DynamicBladeForm.md

         loading,
         item,
         query,
-        validationState
+        validationState,
     };
-}
+};
 ```

 To implement the `load`, `saveChanges` and `remove` methods, you need to use `useApiClient` composable from `@vc-shell/framework` package.
 This composable returns a `getApiClient` method, that provides you with an instance of the API client class, which you can use to make requests to your API.

 Let's look at an example of using the `useApiClient` method with `useDetailsFactory` in the `useDetails` composable: